9d8dev/761/readme.md

 ## Headless Theme for Fjord and Mach1

 This repository hosts an empty WordPress theme designed for use with a Headless WordPress workflow.
-It's a joint venture by [Bridger Tower](https://bridger.to) and [Cameron Youngblood](https://cameronyoungblood.com) for [Alpine Codex](https://alpinecodex.com).
+It's a joint venture by [Bridger Tower](https://bridger.to) and [Cameron Youngblood](https://cameronyoungblood.com) at [9d8](https://9d8.dev).

 ### Project Structure
 - `functions.php`: Your functions file